 My winner is VOO, based on it having a more diversified portfolio with 513 holdings and a lower expense ratio of 0.03%.

-Regardless of whether you choose VOO or VTV, the important part is investing regularly in low-cost funds over the long term.
+Whether you choose VOO or VTV, the vital part is investing regularly in low-cost funds over the long term.
 That is the formula for wealth!

 As I mentioned, you can invest in both depending on your desired asset allocation.